from Easter Horror Stories- Rescuing Jesus’ Good News–

 Was it a real live miracle?
 Was it proof that God used to be able to make food out of thin air, but for some reason doesn’t bother anymore, despite the billions of starving people in the world?
 The hard bit for me in believing that it was a bona fide miracle isn’t actually believing the miracle, but understanding why God has stopped feeding the hungry, if it’s so easy.

 Was the feeding a demonstration that salvation comes when people, seeing others share, start sharing themselves?
 Did one or two people start to do the right thing, and inspire others by their example?
-Did enough people get out the bits of food which had stashed on them, to help feed everyone else?
+Did enough people get out the bits of food which they had stashed on them, to help feed everyone else?
 Was it like when we all pitch in after a flood to help muck out each other’s houses?
-Was the miracle that people, inspired by listening to Jesus, actually loved their neighbour like he’d been telling them to.
+Was the miracle that people, inspired by listening to Jesus, actually loved their neighbour like he’d been telling them to?
 That those with food did for others as they would want done for them?

 Or was the story a non-historical metaphor?
 A revelation of the shocking truth that salvation and wholeness, God’s Kingdom, is offered outside the proper places?
 That it is offered to the wrong kinds of people?